apache/griffin/griffin-doc/measure/dsl-guide.md

 	e.g. `max(source.age, target.age)`, `count(*)`

 ### Clause
-- **select clause**: the result columns like sql select clause, we can ignore the word "select" in Griffin DSL.
+- **select clause**: the result columns like sql select clause, we can ignore the word "select" in Apache Griffin DSL.
 	e.g. `select user_id.count(), age.max() as max`, `source.user_id.count() as cnt, source.age.min()`
 - **from clause**: the table name like sql from clause, in which the data source name must be one of data source names or the output table name of the former rule steps, we can ignore this clause by configoring the data source name.
 	e.g. `from source`, ``from `target` ``